anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Gratitude is not only the greatest of virtues, but the parent of all the others.
+Quote: However rare true love may be, it is less so than true friendship.

-By: Cicero
+By: François de La Rochefoucauld